hamk-ai-autumn2025/athena-ai-lab/ai-project/docs/hour-tracking/README.md

 ## Update for Version 2

+There seems to be user rights problems, if so give the right user rights to software or manually create the right .csv file

 This is Version 2 of the AI Project Hour Tracker, with several improvements:

 ### What’s New